 Just Say No to Field Drug Test Kits

-The problem of convictions based on false positive was especially bad in Houston, even attracting national attention.
+The problem of convictions based on false positives was especially bad in Houston, even attracting national attention.
 A recent segment of “Full Frontal with Samantha Bee” entitled “Just Say No to Drug Test Kits” spotlighted Houston resident Ross Lebeau and ex-Houston resident Barry Demmings, both of whom were charged with drug possession based on a false positive result from a drug test kit.

 Over the past several years, there have been hundreds of arrests and convictions in Houston based on positive readings obtained from a field drug test.
 When an officer would respond to a call or make a stop, they would test any substances found on a person or a suspect using a drug field test kit.
 If the test revealed the presence of a controlled substance, the suspect would be arrested and taken into custody.
 The substance would be collected as evidence and turned over to a crime laboratory for further analysis.